teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

 Note: an armed timer fires with the config snapshot it was armed with;
 `.scriptdryrun reload` affects new runs only.

+For all three features combined in one file — an event arming a configured timer whose deferred run rebuilds everything from the original envelope — see `examples/topicreminder.pl` (route it as an alternative to the simple `topic` reference).
+It also demonstrates the one-pending-timer-per-name semantic honestly: while a reminder is pending, a new topic change cannot arm a second one.
+Its readable timer name includes a stable digest suffix so sanitization or truncation cannot make ordinary channel names share a slot.

 ## 8. Survival rules (what the bridge enforces around you)

 - Delays are bounded to 1..3600s; reply/notice text is bounded upstream.